iamkirankumaryadav/Library/Data Science/Outliers.md

 3. **SVM:** Outliers can move the hyperplanes to less optimal positions, reducing classification accuracy.

 ### **How to handle outliers?**

+1. Remove the outliers if they are truly errors or irrelevant to your analysis.
-1. Set up a filter and trim extremely low and high data points in the dataset.
+2. Cap outliers by setting up a filter | Trim extremely low (min) and high (max) to bound the outliers.
-2. Remove the outlier if it is very small, change the value of the outlier or replace it with something meaningful.
+3. Impute/Replace the outlier value with something meaningful (mean, median, most_frequent)
-3. Inter Quartile Range (IQR) and Extreme value analysis (Z Score)
-5. Rescale | Standardize | Normalize (Bring to the same scale) prevents outliers from dominating.
+4. Rescale | Standardize | Normalize (Bring to the same scale) prevents outliers from dominating.
+5. Use Mean Absolute Error (MAE) and Mean Absolute Deviation (MAD) less sensitive to outliers.
-6. Apply [ensemble learning techniques](https://github.com/KIRANKUMAR7296/Library/blob/main/Data%20Science/Supervised%20Learning/Ensemble%20Techniques.md) ( `Bagging` and `Boosting` )
+6. Apply algorithms that work perfectly or are less sensitive towards outliers i.e. [ensemble learning techniques](https://github.com/KIRANKUMAR7296/Library/blob/main/Data%20Science/Supervised%20Learning/Ensemble%20Techniques.md) ( `Bagging` and `Boosting` )

 <p align='right'><a align="right" href="https://github.com/KIRANKUMAR7296/Library/blob/main/Interview.md">Back to Questions</a></p>